-The Special Assistant to the President for Learning Enrichment is the official Section 504/ADA compliance officer for the College.
-The Business Manager is the contact for all matters concerning the physical plant facilities for Huntingdon and for matters relating to staff personnel at the College.
-The Special Assistant to the President for Learning Enrichment is the contact person for faculty for matters relating to specific academic requests.
+Dr. Lisa Dorman is the official Section 504/ADA compliance officer for the College.
+The Senior Vice President for and Administration and Planning and Treasurer is the contact for all matters concerning the physical plant facilities for Huntingdon and for matters relating to staff personnel at the College.
+Dr. Dorman is the contact person for faculty for matters relating to specific academic requests.
 The Dean of Students is the contact person for students with specific non-academic requests.
-The persons in these positions are responsible for assisting with the coordination of efforts to comply with federal regulations which require equal access to all programs and services of the College to individuals with disabilities with respect to his or her assigned area(s).
+The persons in these positions are responsible for assisting with the coordination of efforts to comply with federal regulations, which require equal access to all programs and services of the College to individuals with disabilities with respect to his or her assigned area(s).
 Any student, faculty or staff member may contact any one of the persons in the named positions for clarification, appeal or resolution of a disability-related issue.